peterthiemann/uniqueness/kindly/icfp20-rebuttal.md

 We thank the reviewers for their thoughtful comments.
 We will take their comments into account and revise our article as follows.
 - Expand and improve our examples
+- Provide a comparison table with other systems
-- Precise further the limitations of our system and the comparison to other systems
+- Further discuss limitations of our system

 # Reviewer A

 > The use of "absolute" natural numbers to identify regions seems not modular.

-Affe requires that each region is identified by an index along with a partial order on indices that is compatible with the nesting of regions.
+Affe requires that each region is identified by an index drawn from a partial order that is compatible with the nesting of regions.
-This can be implemented in many ways, including region variables often used in algebraic effects systems, existentials, etc.
+This order can be implemented in many ways, including region variables as often used in algebraic effects systems, existentials, etc.

-Natural numbers are the absolute simplest way to implement such indices which is why we use them in the formalisation.
-Our formalisation only relies on the partial order and could easily use any of these more sophisticated systems.
-This would certainly be the case in a realistic implementation for OCaml, for instance, to leverage the on-going work on algebraic effects.
-The properties of the system would stay identical.
+For simplicity, the formalization uses the concrete implementation with natural numbers for indices.
+Our proofs only rely on the partial order and could be adapted to one of the more abstract approaches.

 We plan to add this point to section 6.